Runique Admin

 Overview

-The admin permission system has two distinct levels:
+The admin permission system has three levels:

 LevelControlEffect